2.3 Measuring Significance

 - The income component — Under Rule 1-02(w)(1)(iii)(A)(1), the income component is determined by comparing the absolute values of (1) the registrant’s proportionate share of the acquiree’s “income or loss from continuing operations before income taxes (after intercompany eliminations) attributable to the controlling interest“ (pretax income or loss from continuing operations) with (2) the registrant’s pretax income or loss from continuing operations (see Section 2.3.4.1).

-if the acquiree were consolidated.
+acquiree were consolidated.

-As described in Section 2.3.1, such amounts
+As described in Section 2.3.1, such amounts are generally

-the registrant to use pro forma financial information filed for a previous
+registrant to use pro forma financial information filed for a previous significant acquisition when performing the income test

-subsequent acquisition (see Section
+for a subsequent acquisition (see Section 2.3.1.2 for additional

-A registrant must consider both components when evaluating significance.
-To
+A registrant must consider both components when evaluating

-determine the number of periods for which acquiree financial statements are
+periods for which acquiree financial statements are required, the registrant

-only if it finds the results of each to be significant (i.e.,
+it finds the results of each to be significant (i.e.,

 each exceeds 20 percent).
 If one or both of the components are not significant